-- The amount requested may not exceed 50 percent of the total development costs of the project. - The amount requested may not exceed the most recently HUD-published, federally-mandated HOME per-unit maximum subsidy on Assisted Units per 24 C.F.R. §92.250(a) and CPD-15- 003, regardless of the funding source, as referenced below:
+- The amount requested may not exceed 50 percent of the total development costs of the project. - The amount requested may not exceed the most recently HUD-published, federally mandated HOME per-unit maximum subsidy on Assisted Units per 24

+C.F.R. §92.250(a) and CPD-15-003, regardless of the funding source, as referenced here.
+OHFA will utilize the most recently HUD-published HOME per-unit maximum for Proposal and Final application.